getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 Starting with sentry-cocoa version `4.4.3`, we support Swift Package Manager.

-NOTE: This means version previous to `4.4.3` can't be installed via SPM!

 To integrate Sentry into your xCode project using SPM, open your App in xCode and open File -> Swift Packages -> Add Package Dependency.
-Then add sentry-cocoa by entering the git repo url, and select a version (or brach) on the next page.
+Then add sentry-cocoa by entering the git repo url `https://github.com/getsentry/sentry-cocoa.git`, and select a version (or brach) on the next page.

+NOTE: That version tag or branch needs to have the Package.swift file in it.
+Thus versions previous to `4.4.3` can't be installed via SPM!

 ## Configuration {#configure}